What Foods Should be in Your Pantry?

 Canned goods are usually safe far beyond their "expiration", even though quality and color may deteriorate a bit.

 Check cans and packages for damage before storing.
 If your supplies aren't marked with expiry dates, mark your purchase date on them with a bold tip marker.

-When you come across a good discount on things you regularly use. . . go for it!
-This includes good sales on paper goods, cleaning supplies and other things that are not going to expire.
+When you come across a good discount sale on things you regularly use, go for it!
+This includes good sales on paper goods, cleaning supplies and other regularly used things that are not going to expire.

 Buy a year's worth if you have room, checking the expiry date on food.
 If you can afford to buy now, think of it as an investment.
-If it is something you are going to buy eventually, do it now.
+If it is something you will buy eventually, do it now.
 It will likely cost more next year.

-It is easy to find pantry lists and suggestions for specific items you should store, but you will find that all such lists include things that you, personally, would never use and also exclude some of your "must have" items.
+It is easy to find pantry lists and suggestions for specific items you should store, but you will find that all such lists include things that you, personally, would never use and also exclude some of your own "must have" items.
 Customize your list to fit your tastes and needs.
 It has to be personally needed or usable to be a bargain.

 One example of keeping a working pantry in the early days of the United States, developed during the westward movement.